 Ronnie Golding (Sales Professional and Trainer)

-The only way to close a sale is to meet your prospect’s needs.
+The only way to close a sale during the sales process is to meet your prospect’s needs.
 You need to do a full fact-find to figure out what he wants.
 You need to ask a lot of closing questions along the way.

 A closing question is one where the answer tells you if your’re on the right track.
 An example would be, “If I can do this for you, can I assume we can go ahead?”
 You need to be able to answer all objections with a closing question.
 This will lead you to the final objection, but if the objection is a condition that can’t be met, you will get no further.
 Anybody can close a sale.
 The real art is knowing when to close.
 You’ll learn when to close by closing too often to quickly.